 Hamm Beach has been used for recreation by locals for many years.
 Initially it was used by families picnicking and swimming in the safe, shallow waters adjacent to the beach.
-In more recent years it has become popular with windsurfers because of the open aspect to the strong westerly winds while still providing comparatively calm water.
-A windsurfing school now operates from the beach.
+In more recent years it has become popular with windsurfers, windsalors and paddleboarders because of the open aspect to the strong westerly winds while still providing comparatively calm and shallow water.
+A windsurfing and SUP school now operates from Hamm beach.

 The area is also popular for walking and much used by locals for walking and exercising dogs.